 Best places to stop between Denver and Las Vegas

-If you're looking to break up the journey and stay somewhere overnight instead of driving all day, there's a few very decent options along the way.
-You can combine stopovers with things to do and amazing sights as well - you can find these further down.
+If you're looking to break up the journey and stay somewhere overnight instead of driving all day, there are a few amazing options along the way.
+You can combine stopovers with things to do and unforgettable sights as well - you can find these further down.

 Overnight stop in Moab, Utah